 “So when you recite the Qur’an, seek refuge in Allah from Satan, the expelled.
-(Holy Qur’an 16:98)
+(Qur’an 16:98)

-It would be very odd for the Creator of the Universe to ask us to seek refuge with him before reciting his Holy Words, if He (swt) was not going to answer our request.
+It would be very odd for the Creator of the Universe to ask us to seek refuge with him before reciting his sacred revelation, if He (swt) was not going to answer our request.
 How far is Allah (swt) removed from what they suggest!

-“Indeed, [O Muhammad], you do not guide whom you like, but Allah guides whom He wills.
+“Indeed, [O Muhammed], you do not guide whom you like, but Allah guides whom He wills.
 And He is most knowing of the [rightly] guided.”
-(Holy Qur’an 28:56)
+(Qur’an 28:56)

 This entry was to dispel two myths.